-Staff new to the practice had a period of induction based on a structured induction programme.
+Employed staff that were new to the practice had a period of induction based on a structured induction programme.
+However, the practice manager informed us that this was not documented for the dentists as they were self-employed.
 We confirmed clinical staff completed the continuous professional development required for their registration with the General Dental Council.

 Staff told us they discussed training needs at annual appraisals.
 We saw evidence of completed appraisals.